dcarver1/carverd/_drafts/bodymind2.md

 ## Chapter 1: Understanding the Larger Game
 This frames out the connection between training and all aspects of life.
-It is nice because while this is written specific for athletes it is easy to connection on a personal and professional level right off the bat
+It is nice because while this is written specifically for athletes it is easy to connect to a personal and professional level right from the start.

 four main ideas to focus
 1. Non Resistance